shirin-ermis/shirin-ermis.github.io/_pages/about.md

 ---

 Hi!
 I am a doctoral researcher at the University of Oxford.
-My work is in collaboration with the UK Met Office and focuses on extreme event attribution.
-My research uses medium-range weather forecasts and seasonal weather predictions to assess changes in extreme weather events, especially mid-latitude storms, using the storyline approach of event attribution.
+I use weather forecasts to learn about how extreme weather events such as extreme storms will behave under a changing climate.

 I am affiliated with the [NERC DTP in Environmental Research](https://www.environmental-research.ox.ac.uk) and [St. Cross College](https://www.stx.ox.ac.uk) and receive their [scholarship for a DPhil in Environmental Research](https://www.stx.ox.ac.uk/graduate-scholarship-in-environmental-research).

+Alongside my DPhil, I am working on assessing economic climate damages with the [Oxford Sustainable Law Program](https://www.smithschool.ox.ac.uk/programme/oxford-sustainable-law-programme).